 Does my policy cover medical emergencies and hospital bills?

 Unfortunately, illness and injury make up the largest number of claims we receive from travellers to Australia.
-The country is teeming with dangerous and even deadly wildlife, and extreme weather conditions occur from the coast to the desert centre.

 Am I covered for stolen or damaged phones, cameras and laptops?